 UN Commission on Population and Development – New York

 The forty-fifth session of the UN Commission on Population and Development dealing with issues of population and development, focused on adolescents and youth.
+The meeting took place 23-27 April 2012.
 These sessions contribute substantively to the on-going deliberations of the United Nations in the economic and social development field.
 This year over 500 NGO representatives also participated.
 One of the keynote speakers was Andrew Mason, whose presentation “Adolescents and youth: their numbers and economic roles” is available here: CPD45_Keynote_Mason.

 IPCI/ICPD meeting, Istanbul